-Recommendation for the Long-Term Care Homes and the Admin Administrative Assistant III with the shared respo nty Council approve of the Administrative Assistant II position istrative Assistant II Emergency Services be reclassified to nsibility for Health Committee duties effective July 30, 2023; roup 5, Step 5 of the County of Renfrew Employment By-law Financial Considerations Administrative Assistant II (Group 3, step 5) \$59,514 Administrative Assistant III (Group 5, Step 5) \$68,650 Salary Increase \$ 9,136 Total cost is \$9,136 x 2 positions + 33% benefits = budget. \$24,302.
+Recommendation THAT the Health Committee recommend that County Council approve of the Administrative Assistant II position for the Long-Term Care Homes and the Administrative Assistant II Emergency Services be reclassified to Administrative Assistant III with the shared responsibility for Health Committee duties effective July 30, 2023; AND FURTHER THAT this position be funded in Group 5, Step 5 of the County of Renfrew Employment By-law #1, Non-Union Staff Salary Grid.
+Financial Considerations Administrative Assistant II (Group 3, step 5) \$59,514 Administrative Assistant III (Group 5, Step 5) \$68,650 Salary Increase \$ 9,136 Total cost is \$9,136 x 2 positions + 33% benefits = budget. \$24,302.
 Cost to be absorbed within current operating